 Pillows are usually constructed of a fabric shell encasing synthetic plastic fill, foam, or down feathers.

 Pillows covered in cotton and made of feathers are natural and are usually the most comfortable, but many people are allergic to them or just object to the use of feathers.
-Other alternatives to synthetic fillers include cotton and buckwheat hulls, commonly used as pillow fillings in Asia.
-Companies are also making pillows stuffed with wool and other natural fibers, take a look at the links at the end of the article or check out these products:
+Alternatives to synthetic fillers include cotton and buckwheat hulls, commonly used as pillow fillings in Asia.
+Companies are also making pillows stuffed with wool and other natural fibers, like these pillows from Holy Lamb Organics.
+Take a look at the resources at the end of the article and check out these products:

 As pillows can accumulate dust, moisture and microbes, it is recommended that they be regularly cleaned and replaced as needed.
 Instead of tossing that old lumpy pillow in the trash, clean the filling and reuse it for a decorative cushion for your sofa or a floor pillow to sit on, or even a comfy bed for your pet.